ManticoreGamesInc/platform-documentation/src/tutorials/obby_tutorial.md

 ### Create a Moving Platform

 Open the Core Content window and search for `cube` to find a **Cube** object and place it into the scene.
 In the Hierarchy, rename the cube to `Moving Platform`.
-In the scene, position and resize the cube to be in the desired starting state.
+In the scene, position, and resize the cube to be in the desired starting state.

 ![!Moving Platform](../img/Obby/Obby_MovingPlatform.png){: .center loading="lazy" }